TheMaster1127/HTLL/README.md

 # HTLL

-HTLL is a low-level programming language that compiles directly to **x86-64 Linux assembly** via FASM, creating small, fast, and dependency-free statically linked binaries.
+HTLL is a low-level programming language that compiles directly to x86-64 and AArch64 Linux assembly and some more, creating small, fast, and dependency-free statically linked binaries.
 It's built on the "Escape Programming" philosophy, which rejects the bloat and restrictions of modern toolchains in favor of absolute control.

 ## The Power of Minimalism: A Concrete Example